-Upholstery is a craft I have come to in the last few years.
 Coming from a background of theatre costume, I particularly enjoy the more dramatic and extreme ends of upholstery, like a collision between a sparkling drag queen and your favourite sofa.
-I have an interest in the spaces where are and upholstery meet, with a specific interest in low voltage electrics and furniture as used in the child’s toy-cum-chair, the Disco Chair, and Dark Sacred Night.
+I have an interest in the spaces where art and upholstery meet, such as my Blodeuwedd chair.
+I’ve also had long-standing interest in the use of low voltage electrics in furniture such as the lights-sound-action Disco Chair, and Dark Sacred Night.

 I am currently involved in a property renovation project in Bristol which takes up much of my time but love it when I can find time for my upholstery and art work.

 My first upholstery course was in 2009, doing a week’s study out in the wilds of Hertfordshire with Wendy Shorter.
 As I was living in London at the time, I went on to study upholstery at the Sir John Cass School of Art, Architecture and Design at London Metropolitan University, receiving a total over over 1,080 teaching hours during my four years’ attendance.

 In 2013 I was one of the winners of the annual Heico competition, awarded by Heico and the Association of Master Upholsterers and Soft Furnishers.
 The competition is to design and upholster a child’s chair frame featuring Heico’s decorative nails.
 My entry, Disco Chair for Solomon, was exhibited on the Heico/London Met stand at (what was then) the Interiors UK exhibition at the NEC in Birmingham in January 2013.
 I was also awarded a prize for advanced upholstery skills for my year’s work by the Worshipful Company of Upholders, following which I accepted their invitation to become a Yeoman.

 My work has been displayed at various locations including: